 Be prepared.
 Take a book.

-There is a website for Ciampino airport which provides some details in English and has arrivals and departure boards.
-Follow this link, which will open on a new page, but be aware it's still under construction so the information it gives is limited.
+There is a website for Ciampino airport which provides details in English and has arrivals and departure boards.
+Follow this link, which will open on a new page.

 Click on the pictures to go to any of these pages.